Travel to South Africa: Travel Insurance and Safety

 Because it is always important to have the most up-to-date information when it comes to outbreaks and other current medical issues, contact the Centers for Disease Control and Prevention before beginning any ventures abroad. www.netcare.co.za contains a listing of South African-specific private clinics, and the International Association for Medical Assistance to Travelers provides names of English-speaking doctors.
 If you have any dietary restrictions or allergies, it is also important to be extremely specific when making requests, and if there is a certain person or place in charge of your food preparation, let them know of your needs well in advance.

-No matter if you are a young expatriate or a retired tourist, when traveling abroad in South Africa, the Centers for Disease Control & Prevention recommends getting vaccinated against hepatitis A, hepatitis B, rabies, and typhoid, as well as getting a booster for tetanus, diphtheria and measles.
+When you travel to South Africa, the Centers for Disease Control & Prevention recommends getting vaccinated against hepatitis A, hepatitis B, rabies, and typhoid, as well as getting a booster for tetanus, diphtheria, and measles.
 If you plan on passing through the yellow fever belt in South Africa, you will also be required to show a certificate proving your vaccination against yellow fever.
-It is important to plan ahead, since the certificate does not become valid until ten days after vaccination (and remains valid for ten years).
+It is important to plan ahead since the certificate does not become valid until ten days after vaccination (and remains valid for ten years).

 When Should You Travel to South Africa?